How to Approach Investors

 Here is an example of a bad cold email:

-After reading it we have no idea what it is the founders actually do.
-Another big no-no with this email is they are asking for lunch or coffee which will require at least 30 minutes or an hour of my time.
+After reading it we have no idea what the founders actually do.
+Another big no-no with this email is they are asking for lunch or coffee which will require at least 30 minutes to an hour.

 Here is a better way to approach investors.

 Hey Erika, I’m building a startup that connects individuals with health and wellness providers within a 10 mile radius.
 We’ve launched two months ago and have achieved recurring revenue, all while bootstrapping.
 Given yours and Chris’ experience with Koko FitClub and your personal interest in investing in women entrepreneurs, I’d love to have 15 minutes of your time.
 Happy to email you my deck if that is better for you.
 Thank you!

 This founder did some research on us before reaching out.